Russia plans to sell Sovkomflot shares in New York

-MOSCOW Dec 5 Russia hopes to place shares of shipping company Sovkomflot in New York as part of its privatisation plans, a deputy minister of transport told reporters on Friday, a move which could face resistance due to confrontation with the West over Moscow's role in Ukraine.
+MOSCOW Russia hopes to place shares of shipping company Sovkomflot in New York as part of its privatization plans, a deputy minister of transport told reporters on Friday, a move which could face resistance due to confrontation with the West over Moscow's role in Ukraine.

 Viktor Olersky said that Sovkomflot's share placement may be carried out next spring on a New York stock exchange.